Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- South Carolina's games have gone over 43 points in five of 10 chances this season.

-- The combined points per game average of the two teams, 49.8, is 6.8 points above Saturday's over/under.

-- The 40.1 combined points per game that these two squads have allowed this season are 2.9 fewer than the 43 over/under in this contest.
+- The two teams combine to average 49.8 points per game, 6.8 more than the total in this contest.

-- Tigers games this season feature an average total of 49.6 points, a number 6.6 points higher than Saturday's over/under.

-- The 43-point over/under for this game is 7.1 points below the 50.1 points per game average total in Gamecocks games this season.
+- These two squads combine to surrender 40.1 points per game, 2.9 fewer than this contest's over/under.

 Clemson Stats and Trends